fatemehsrz/ML_Concepts/README.md

 ## Likelihood vs probability

 - Probability refers to the chance of an event occurring, given a specific model or distribution.
-These events happen in one universe, therefore sum of the probabilities must be `1`.
+These events happen in one universe, therefore the sum of the probabilities must be `1`.
 For example, the probability of flipping a fair coin and getting heads is `0.5` and   getting tails is `0.5`.
 These two numbers add up to `1`. as they exist in the same universe.

 - Likelihoods are the probability of the observed data under certain hypothetical scenarios.
 Since there are many hypothetical scenarios there would be likelihoods that do not sum up to `1`.
 For example,  given a dataset of coin flips, we can calculate the likelihood of different coin bias values (e.g., `0.4`, `0.5`, `0.6`) to determine the most likely value.